decentraland/scene-state-server/README.md

 ensureCapacity(c: number): Promise<void> // request a new range to the server
 ```

-if an addEntity call is made while there is no capacity, we will throw an error
+- if an addEntity call is made while there is no capacity, we will throw an error

+## Reuse range if most ids are unused

-Problem 2) currently the server reserves fixed entity ids ranges to each client [512, 1024], [1024, 1536], etc. That means then n-th client will get (512*n, 512*(n+1)) -assuming 512 is the max amount of networked entities defined in the scene-.
-The problem is we will eventually run out of entities, since there are only 2**16 available entities.
+Currently, the server reserves fixed entity ids ranges for each client `[512, 1024]`, `[1024, 1536]`, etc. That means the n-th client will get `[512*n, 512*(n+1)]` -assuming 512 is the max amount of networked entities defined in the scene-.
+The problem is we will eventually run out of entities since there are only 2**16 available.

-Proposed solution: be able to return shorter ranges by looking back at unused entities in an used range, so if client1 was assign [512, 1024] but used only 5 entities, the range [517, 1024] is still available
+- _Proposed solution_: be able to return shorter ranges by looking back at unused entities in a used range, so if client1 was assigned `[512, 1024]` but used only 5 entities, the range `[517, 1024]` is still available

+## Persistent state

-Problem 3) The server will accumulate the sync state of all clients, the network entities of the past will remain the state, which may cause problems, both in size of state and also in entity id availability.
+The server will accumulate the sync state of all clients, and the network entities of the past will remain in the state, which may cause problems, both in the size of the state and also in entity id availability.

 - How do we remove entities in such a way we are able to reuse state?
-- How do we provide the ability to scene creators to be able to distinguish from networked entities that should or shoudn't persist in time.
+- How do we provide the ability to scene creators to be able to distinguish from networked entities that should or shouldn't persist in time?